LoganElliott/aucklandelections/README.md

 ## Design

-This is a custom design care of a Generation Zeroite, but uses some [Material Design Components](http://www.material-ui.com)
+This is a custom design care of a Generation Zero, but uses some [Material Design Components](http://www.material-ui.com)

 It is a desktop & mobile friendly website which will dynamically reconfigure when you're screen is less than 1000px